biblepix/Biblepix/Docs/MANUAL_en.md

 ### DOWNLOADING BIBLE TEXTS

 The functioning of BiblePix depends on the presence of Bible text files with the ending **.TWD**, which can be downloaded from our server each year in many languages and Bible versions.
-Downloading is up to the user and should be done through the Setup programm when a year comes to a close.
-This funcion is not automatic.
+The list for download is found in the Setup program.
+At the end of each year, any files present are automatically replaced by current ones.
 The text files are kept in the folder

 > ~/Biblepix/BibleTexts/